 I love it when a recipe can be so delicious it seems like a special treat, but still basically healthy.
 That's the case with this awesome Spinach Chocolate Chip Muffins Recipe.
-Plus, at this time of year, they are extra-fitting because the green color is just perfect for the St. Patrick's Day!

 The good thing about spinach in sweet recipes is that you don't really taste the spinach.
 I make a fruit smoothie packed with spinach every morning.
 If my picky husband likes it, you KNOW that it does not taste “spinach-y”!